rosnovsky/rosnovskyus/src/content/blog/2020/02/27/progress-report.md

 ## Work

-I just realized that I've never explained what we do at Auth0, and what's my role is all about.
+I just realized that I've never explained what we do at [Auth0](https://auth0.com), and what's my role is.
 Auth0 provides identity management for application builders so innovators can innovate.
-With Auth0 is simple to protect your API endpoints, manage your users, introduce social connections, etc. But simple things are very difficult to make, and identity management is no exception.
-Unlike many in-house teams, we have dedicated a disproportionate amount of resources to make things secure, easy to use, extensible and scalable for developers and end users.
+With Auth0 is simple to protect your API endpoints, manage your users, let them signup or login with one of the [social connections](https://auth0.com/docs/connections/identity-providers-social), etc. But simple things are very difficult to make, and identity management is no exception.
+Unlike many in-house teams, we have dedicated a disproportionate amount of resources to make things secure, easy to use, extensible and scalable for developers, and delightful for end users.
+It's really easy, I promise!
+Just try one of our [Quickstarts](https://auth0.com/docs/quickstarts/), and let me know if you have any questions!
+Of course, [it's free to try](https://auth0.com/signup?&signUpData={"source"%3A"rosnovsky.us"}), we offer a generous [free plan](https://auth0.com/pricing/) (and a great free open-source option!), and there's a great community if you need help.

-- what we do and why

-It's free to try,there's a great community, and we offer generous free plan.

-- helpful guides
+### Day to day

+My job is to make sure things work smoothly for our customers.
+When they reach out for support, our support team takes care of investigation, analysis, troubleshooting, and ultimately providing a solution to the issue.
+Vast majority of issues are relatively easy to resolve, however, if there's a bug on our end, or if we experience some sort of an outage, it's on the developer support team to coordinate a response and make sure a fix is in place.

 - day to day
 - incident response

+### Opportunities

+More often than not, when a recruiter reaches out to you, they talk about "opportunities" instead of positions and jobs.
+And more often than not, there's zero opportunity, and just a bunch of empty

-- Opportunities (har viewer, rules, docs, etc)
+(har viewer, rules, docs, etc)

 ### Weekend shifts